 Look for 3 things when it comes to email hosting:

-- Number of email addresses – how many email addresses can you create?
+- The number of email addresses – how many email addresses can you create?

 - Email storage – how much storage do you get in total?
 What about per email address?

 - Email client access– Can your business email be accessed on a phone or computer?
 Do they offer support to set up the email account on your Outlook/Phone?

 The information you have on your business website should not be the kind of information you’re willing to lose.
 Many unexpected calamities can happen in hosting.
 Your website shouldn’t be at the mercy of the data gods.

 The best insurance policy against sudden failures is a regular system of backups.
 Having a recent copy of your website can turn utter catastrophe into a minor inconvenience.

 Some hosting companies provide regular automated backups for free.
 Other companies offer a one-click backup tool that you can use at your convenience.